Clark-Nikdel-Powell/WP-Admin-Command-Palette/README.md

-# Direct WordPress Admin Navigation
+# WordPress Admin Command Palette

 Optimize WordPress admin navigation with a modal window to search for and navigate directly to WordPress admin pages.

 ## Features

-Direct Admin Navigation adds a modal window in the WordPress Admin that live searches admin content, which saves you many clicks and page loads.
+The Admin Command Palette (ACP) is a modal window in the WordPress Admin that live searches admin content, which saves you many clicks and page loads.
 You can:

 * Search for and navigate to user-generated content (Posts, Pages, Users, etc.).
 * Search for and navigate to WordPress Admin Pages (All Posts, Add New Post, etc.).